li3zon3/automotive_codes/2024/TLS/TLS.md

 Multiple certificates may be linked in a certificate chain.
 When a certificate chain is used, the first certificate is always that of the sender.
 The next is the certificate of the entity that issued the sender's certificate.
 If more certificates are in the chain, then each is that of the authority that issued the previous certificate.
 The final certificate in the chain is the certificate for a root CA. A root CA is a public Certificate Authority that is widely trusted.
 Information for several root CAs is typically stored in the client's Internet browser.
 This information includes the CA's public key.
 Well-known CAs include DigiCert, Entrust, and GlobalSign.

-Cryptographic Hash Functions
+## Cryptographic Hash Functions
 When sending encrypted data, TLS typically uses a cryptographic hash function to ensure data integrity.
 The hash function prevents Charlie from tampering with data that Alice sends to Bob.

 A cryptographic hash function is similar to a checksum.
 The main difference is that whereas a checksum is designed to detect accidental alterations in data, a cryptographic hash function is designed to detect deliberate alterations.
 When data is processed by a cryptographic hash function, a small string of bits, known as a hash, is generated.
 The slightest change to the message typically makes a large change in the resulting hash.
 A cryptographic hash function does not require a cryptographic key.
 A hash function often used with TLS is Secure Hash Algorithm (SHA).
 SHA was proposed by the U.S. National Institute of Standards and Technology (NIST).

-Message Authentication Code
+## Message Authentication Code
 A message authentication code (MAC) is similar to a cryptographic hash, except that it is based on a secret key.
 When secret key information is included with the data that is processed by a cryptographic hash function, then the resulting hash is known as an HMAC.

 If Alice wants to be sure that Charlie does not tamper with her message to Bob, then she can calculate an HMAC for her message and append the HMAC to her original message.
 She can then encrypt the message plus the HMAC using a secret key that she shares with Bob.
 When Bob decrypts the message and calculates the HMAC, he will be able to tell if the message was modified in transit.
 With TLS, an HMAC is used with the transmission of secure data.

-Digital Signatures
+## Digital Signatures
 Once a cryptographic hash is created for a message, the hash is encrypted with the sender's private key.
 This encrypted hash is called a digital signature.

-The TLS 1.3 Handshake
+# The TLS 1.3 Handshake
 Communication using TLS 1.3 begins the TLS handshake.
 This is an initial negotiation between the client and server that establishes the parameters of their subsequent interactions within TLS.
 It consists of three phases: key exchange, server parameters, and authentication:

-Key Exchange: This phase establishes shared keying material, such as which named group the shared key can belong to (Elliptic Curve Groups (ECDHE) or Finite Field Groups (DHE)), and selects cryptographic parameters, such as symmetric cipher options.
+**Key Exchange**: This phase establishes shared keying material, such as which named group the shared key can belong to (Elliptic Curve Groups (ECDHE) or Finite Field Groups (DHE)), and selects cryptographic parameters, such as symmetric cipher options.

-Server Parameters: This phase establishes other handshake parameters such as whether certificate-based client authentication is desired.
+**Server Parameters**: This phase establishes other handshake parameters such as whether certificate-based client authentication is desired.

-Authentication: This phase authenticates the server (and optionally the client) and provides key confirmation and handshake integrity.
+**Authentication**: This phase authenticates the server (and optionally the client) and provides key confirmation and handshake integrity.

-The TLS 1.3 Protocol
+## The TLS 1.3 Protocol
 The following figure shows the sequence of messages for the full TLS handshake.

 Figure 8-7 TLS 1.3 Handshake